Driving During Pregnancy: The Quick Do’s and Don’ts

 DO stay within a short driving distance of home or the hospital.

-DO put a towel on your seat, if you are worried about going into labor and your water breaking.
+DO put a towel on your seat, if you worry about going into labor and your water breaking.

 DON’T drive if you are in labor.
 Talk about distracted driving!
 And we all know how dangerous that can be.